pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

-Nested Attributes is a feature that allows you to save attributes of a record through it's associated parent.
+Nested Attributes is a feature that allows you to save attributes of a record through its associated parent.
 In this example we will consider the following scenario.
 We are making an online store with lots of products.
-Each `Product` can have zero or more `Variants`s.
+Each `Product` can have zero or more `Variants`.
 Variants represents a variation of the same product, but in different color for example.
 Both have a `name` and `price`.
-Each product will also be associated with one `Image` record, containing a `url`, `alt` and a `caption`.
+Each product will also be associated with one `Image` record, containing `url`, `alt` and `caption`.

 Further in the article we will be improving these models: